Middle Back Pain Relief

-Learning how to relieve middle back pain is a common and often painful postural problem.
+Wanting relief from middle back pain is a common complaint and often painful postural problem.
 Usually related to weak or poor posture, it can begin with an injury, accident or from long-term habits.
-Over time, posture stress causes pain and breakdown ( i.e. Arthritis/Degenerative Joint Disease) in the spine and other joints from daily wear & tear.
+Over time, posture stress causes pain and breakdown (Arthritis/Degenerative Joint Disease) in the spine and other joints from daily wear & tear.

-Middle back pain is usually positional– it gets better, worse or different as body position changes.
-Frequently episodic, mid back pain may come on after over-activity or without apparent cause, and is triggered as body adapts to mechanical stress, weak posture and inefficient motion. e.g.
+Middle back pain is usually positional.
+This means it gets better, worse or different as body position changes.
+Frequently episodic, mid back pain may come on after a lot of activity or without any apparent cause.
+Another common complaint is mid back pain after sleeping.
+In most cases, it is triggered as your body adapts to mechanical stress, weak posture and adaptive motion.

-- Excessive sitting or hunching over a computer for hours at a time
+- Excessive sitting and poor sitting position in front of a computer for hours

-- Standing, bending or being in an “awkward position”
+- Standing, bending or being in an awkward position that creates back pain

-- Chronic posture stress such as carrying a heavy backpack, pocketbook, or child
+- Chronic posture stress such as carrying a heavy backpack, handbag, or child

 Related Conditions: Postural adaptive muscle strain; Pinched nerve in back; Intercostal Neuralgia; Rib out of place; Thoracomyodynia; Thoracic neuralgia